 Although we can never really recommend a company such as this, due to the many advantages of self-publishing, we recognize that some are better than others.

-At least with Zondervan you know HarperCollins are involved, giving this option more credibility than some of its less-prestigious rivals.
+At least with Zondervan you know HarperCollins is involved, giving this option more credibility than some of its less-prestigious rivals.

 Like this review?
 Read these next!